AnthonyDickson/HIVE/README.md

 ```shell
 git submodule update --init --recursive
 ```
+This command can also be used to pull/update any changes in the submodules.

 ## Setting Up Python
-Start by choosing on of the following methods for setting up the Python environment (Docker is the recommended approach):
+Start by choosing one of the following methods for setting up the Python environment (Docker is the recommended approach):
 1. PIP - CUDA (11.7)
     ```shell
     pip install -r requirement.txt